 Portable solar panels also keep your communication devices like cellphones, walkie-talkies, and GPS units up and running.
 Even they can charge your notebook computer-battery banks.

-What great is if you have a boat these portable solar panels are great to run all your electronics like castable depth sounders and navigation lights.
+What is great is if you have a boat these portable solar panels are great to run and charge all your electronics.
+They can even charge smart phones, GPS, depth sounders like the amazing castable depth sounders, and navigation lights.

 Portable solar panels are cheaper than an electric generator.
 Plus, they are operated with the power of the sun, meaning that you get free energy all the time.
 Just place them in the sun to charge.
 In addition to that, portable solar panels require less maintenance, and this may save you money in the long run.